How to Pair Cardo with Sena and Get Back to Riding

 Why do Cardo and Sena not pair together?

 You’d hope that since every phone can connect to your headset that every headset can connect to each other, but that’s not quite the reality.
-Through years of experiences with these magic little devices, long phone calls with friends reminiscing about rides, and too much time on Reddit I’ve put together this guide to make syncing up easy for you and your crew.
+Through years of experiences with these magic little devices and too much time on Reddit I’ve put together this guide to make syncing up easy for you and your crew.
 Hopefully it shortens your set up time so you can get on with the ride!

 Comments